ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 sudo systemctl start nginx
 ```

-🎉 Nginx is now operating as a reverse-proxy, giving you secured WebSockets!
+🎉 Nginx is now operating as a reverse proxy, giving you secured WebSockets!

 ## 🌐 Communication

 Whew!
-Since you made it this far, you might be wondering "what is communication like?"Luckily the answer is that it's _very_ easy in comparison to finding the peers, with only minor pitfalls.
+Since you made it this far, you might be wondering "what is communication like?"
+Luckily the answer is that it's _very_ easy in comparison to finding the peers, with only minor pitfalls.
 We're going to simply cover how we're using [PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) in the chat example, and exactly what pitfalls were found while it was developed.

 ### 📰 PubSub